lolloberga/Lorenzo-Bergadano/README.md

 + Hello, I'm Liam, and I'm from Italy!
-I like Go, no bruh I love GO (almost all my projects if not all of them are written in go)
-+ I love manga and anime, even more if we're talking about JOJO! ( I capitalize it as a sign of respect. )
+My main programming languages are Go, C#, C/C++.
+I know some other languages (as you can see in my skills section) but these are my favourites.
++ I love manga, anime, movies and tv series.
 + If you ever want to contact me, feel free to do so;
 + e-mail (not one of my real emails, I use this just for commercial work like this): gyroo@tuta.io
 + Matrix: [@gyro:matrix.org](https://matrix.to/#/@gyro7:matrix.org)
-+ reddit: DLGaming7

 ---